Chula Vista Bankruptcy Attorneys

 The good news is you do not have to face debt alone.
 Bankruptcy has helped hundreds of thousands of individuals and their families address their debt and work toward a more sustainable financial future.

 Our Chula Vista bankruptcy attorneys at The Sexton Law Firm can help you explore if bankruptcy is right for you.
 We are intimately familiar with how bankruptcy cases of various types are adjudicated in California and can work to help you maximize the institution’s benefits.
-Our chief goal is to help you address your debt problem and retake control of your finances.
+Our chief goal is to help you find solutions to your debt problem and retake control of your finances.

 Our team offers a full suite of consumer bankruptcy services.
 We can guide you through each step of the process, including assessing eligibility, preparing and filing the necessary documents, and representing you in bankruptcy court.
-We are familiar with how to maximize bankruptcy’s abilities while minimizing any impacts to your estate.
+Our goal is to help you eliminate debt while minimizing any negative impact to you.

 Our Chula Vista bankruptcy attorneys can assist you in the following areas:

 - Chapter 7 Bankruptcy.
-Chapter 7 bankruptcy is primarily intended for those who need relief but do not have the fiduciary means of repaying debts.
+Chapter 7 bankruptcy is primarily intended for those who need relief but do not have the financial capacity to repay their debt.
 Filers will undergo a liquidation process, where nonexempt assets will be sold to compensate creditors.
 California allows Chapter 7 filers to exempt assets in numerous categories, including equity in their home and vehicle as well as several types of personal property.
 We can help you leverage state exemptions to protect as much of your estate as possible.

 - Chapter 13 Bankruptcy.
 If you have a substantial amount of disposable income, you will need to at least partially pay some of your obligations.
 In a Chapter 13 bankruptcy, your outstanding debts will be reorganized into single monthly installments that you will need to pay for 3-5 years.
 The amount of this monthly payment is determined by your means to pay, not by the total amount you owe.
 We can help determine an accurate level of disposable income and negotiate a fair and reasonable repayment plan.